peterennis/ae-lfs-dw/README.md

 Linux From Scratch is also a book that describes and teaches building such a system.
-The book is freely available here: http://www.linuxfromscratch.org/
+The book is freely available here: [Linux From Scratch](http://www.linuxfromscratch.org/)

 Here's a rough overview what steps building LFS consists of.
 The exact steps and requirements are described in the book.
 Note that